michaelzenz/UCI_EECS22L_P1/README.txt

 En Passant  -  An advanced move that allows a pawn to capture a pawn under very specific conditions.
 It can occur when a pawn is moved for the first time two spaces to avoid being captured on the space directly in front of it by an opposing pawn that is two spaces in front and one space to either side.
 The enemy pawn is only able to pull off this move immediately on the next turn.
 If the enemy pawn is allowed to move diagonally behind the first pawn and can capture the first pawn from behind.

-Computer Chess

-Usage Scenario

-Main Menu for the program

-Game Mode Selection - Player can choose the game mode here.
-Options are highlighted when the mouse is hovered over it.
-Left-click it to select this mode.
-One Player - Player will play against the computer.
-More options can be found in One Player Menu Two Players - Two Human Players can play against each other, proceeds to game.
-Computer vs Computer - Let two AI play against each other automatically and proceeds to game.

-One Player Menu

-The One Player Menu, which will appear after the player chooses the one player option in the Main Menu.
-Again, options are highlighted when the mouse hovers over it.
-Left-click it to select this option.

-Difficulty - Only one of the 3 options: Easy, Medium, Advanced can be chosen.
-This option determines the intelligence of the AI.
-Easy will be selected by default.
-Easy - the computer will make legal moves randomly.
-Medium - the computer will consider only the current board state, and make a move in response to your last move.
-Advanced - the computer will consider and simulate several moves in advanced and select the best strategy.

-Color - Players can choose between one of the 2 options: Black and White.
-This option determines the color that the player will play as.
-White will be selected by default.
-Black - the player will play with black pieces.
-The status window of black will be placed on the top left.
-Upon beginning the game, the black moves second, and the game starts automatically after the computer makes the first move as white.
-White - the player will play with white pieces.
-The status window of white will be placed on the bottom right.
-Upon beginning the game, the white moves first, and the game will start after the player make the first move.

-Play - left-click to proceed to the gameplay window.

-Quit - the player can return to the previous menu by left-clicking this option, which will be highlighted when the mouse is hovered over it.

-Gameplay Board

-Window title - Shows the current mode of the game.
-In the example above, the player has chosen white and is currently playing against the computer.

-Chess board - an interactive area where the player plays the game.
-Player can use only the mouse to play the game.
-Moving with mouse - click the piece that the player wants to move, and then all possible legal moves will be displayed on the board.
-Click the legal destination again to finish a move.
-An error message will occur if an illegal move is attempted to be made and the game state will stay unchanged.
-Undo moves - player can undo their moves when this option is clicked, and will be highlighted when the mouse is hovered over it.

-Status window - a sub window that contains pertinent information of the game.
-The status window for black will always be placed on top left and the status window for black will always be placed bottom right.
-At the top of each sub window is the player`s name(Player1, Player2 or Computer) of the corresponding color.
-Below the player`s name is the timer showing the left time for play.

-Quit - the player can return to the previous menu by left-clicking this option, which will be highlighted when the mouse is hovered over it.

-Goals
-Victory is achieved by capturing the opponent's King through checkmate.
-Features
-Text log
-Player Color Choice
-Graphical User Interface
-Player versus Player
-Player versus Computer
-Computer versus Computer
-Multi-level difficulty
-Show legal moves
-Undo option

-Chess Program Functions and Features

-User Interface  -  Users can navigate a readable set of menus to select game modes and other options.

-Game Modes  -  Users can choose between multiple game modes from the menus.
-Game modes include Player versus Player, Player versus Computer and Computer versus Computer

-Difficulty  -  Users can select their desired difficulty from Easy to Advanced.

-Piece Color Choice  -  Users can choose their desired color and first turn advantage

-Text Log  -  Games generate a text log that can be loaded up at user convenience

-Copyright

-Copyright © 2019 by Marshall Payatt, Keenan Lau, Zhifang Zeng, Armando Rodriguez, Aria Javanmard All rights reserved.
-This book and program or any portion thereof may not be reproduced or used in any manner whatsoever without the express written permission of the publisher except for the use of brief quotations in a book review

-Error Messages

-Illegal Move: Appears when a player attempts a move that is not permitted by the rules of chess.
-See Glossary on page 3 for more information.

-Illegal Selection: Appears when a player selects a piece that does not belong to the current player or is unoccupied.

-King in Check: Appears when a player makes a move that does not resolve check.
-See the entry for King in the Glossary on page 5 for more information

-Error: a catch-all for unforeseen errors in the game program.